nicktrandafil/bye_trie/README.md

 # Benchmarks

-Internet's IPv4 prefixes and ASNs (about 893k) are used as test data.
+Internet's IPv4 prefixes and ASNs (about 893k) are used to benchmark times.
 The results are:

 * peak memory consumption: 6MB
-* average insert time: 73ns
+* average insert time: 72ns
-* average match_longest time of 32bit prefixes: 26ns
+* average match_longest time of 32bit prefixes: 25ns
-* average match_exact time of 32bit prefixes: 10ns
+* average match_exact time of 32bit prefixes: 9ns

+The trie is filled with all prefixes up to length 23.
+Then on top of that 10M random 24 bit prefixes inserted.
+Then benchmark performed for 10M random 32bit prefix inserts and searches.
+The results are:

+* average insert throughput of 32bit prefixes: 6MB/s
+* average insert throughput of 32bit prefixes with IAR16 optimization: 8MB/s
+* average match_longest throughput of 32bit prefixes: 10MB/s
+* average match_longest throughput of 32bit prefixes with IAR16 optimization: 25MB/s
+* average match_exact throughput of 32bit prefixes: 35MB/s
+* average match_exact throughput of 32bit prefixes with IAR16 optimization: 58MB/s

+where IAR optimization stands for Initial Array Optimization.
+In this particular case the array of size 2^16 is used.
+All 16bit prefixes are stored in the contiguous array rather than organized in the trie.
+This reduces by 16/5 memory accesses giving away the ability to store prefixes with lengths less than 16bit and consuming a bit more memory.

 The tests are done on i7-1185G7 @ 3.00GHz laptop CPU.